nguyentannguyen/refactoring/README.markdown

 Pre-reqs
 --------

-* The first thing you need is to have a bitbucket account.
-If you don't have it yet, you can create it on [bitbucket website][2].
+* The first thing you need is to have a github account.
+If you don't have it yet, you can create it on [github website][2].

-* This repo uses Mercurial as SCM.
+* This repo uses git as SCM.
 If you don't have it you need to install it on your machine.
-You can choose between installing a [command line version][3] or a [graphical tool][4] to manage it.
+You can download git for your OS on the [official git website][3]

 * To build this project you must install Maven.
 If you do not have it installed, please refer to the [maven website][1] for assistance.